top of page

 What can I do to make sure my application impresses the selection committee?

-Make sure you have a thoughtful artist statement, a clear concept of how you will utilize your residency, an interesting idea for your community program, and high quality images, video, or audio files of your art.
+Make sure you have a thoughtful artist statement, a clear concept of how you will utilize your residency, an interesting idea for your community program, and high-quality images, video, or audio files of your art.
 Having an up-to-date website and/or social media will also be helpful.
-Most importantly, be your unique artistic self and don’t be afraid to brag a little bit about why you deserve this opportunity!
+Most importantly, be your unique artistic self, and don’t be afraid to brag a little bit about why you deserve this opportunity!

 What do you mean by “resources” to create new art?